AaronRodrigues/coolpay/README.md

 I want to able to transfer money.

 As a User,
-So that I know whether I made a transaction,
-I want to able to see the status of my payment.
+So that I know whether I made a successful transaction, I want to able to see the status of my payment.
 ```